 The Columbia River Crossing project is the result of recommendations made by the Portland/ Vancouver I-5 Transportation and Trade Partnership Final Strategic Plan in 2002.
 Organized by Oregon Governor John Kitzhaber and Washington Governor Gary Locke in 1998, the partnership brought residents and leaders together to respond to concerns about congestion on I-5 between Portland and Vancouver.
 Between January 2001 and June 2002, the partnership worked to develop a long-range strategic plan to manage and improve transportation in the I-5 corridor between I-405 in Portland and I-205 north of Vancouver.
+The Partnership recommended fixing three bottlenecks in its 2002 Strategic Plan: I-5 at Salmon Creek in Clark County, WA (completed in 2006); I-5 at Delta Park in Portland (construction began in 2008): and, I-5 at the Columbia River (this project)

-The 39-member bi-state CRC Task Force was formed in early 2005 to advise the CRC project on key decisions, but was finished with their advisory role and discontinued to meet in June 2008.
+The 39-member bi-state CRC Task Force was formed in early 2005 to advise the CRC project on key decisions.
+The final action of the Task Force in June 2008 was to make a recommendation on the Locally Preferred Alternative.
 The CRC Task Force consisted of leaders from a broad cross section of Oregon and Washington communities, including public agencies, businesses, civic organizations, neighborhoods, freight, commuter and environmental groups.
+The CRC project receives advice on project development from the Governor-appointed Project Sponsors Council and other ongoing advisory groups.